 Abner V. McCall was dean of the Law School from 1948 to 1959, and served as President of the University from 1961-1981.
 William J. Boswell followed McCall as dean, serving from 1959-65.
 Dean Angus S. McSwain joined the faculty in 1949 and served as dean from 1965-84.
-Dean McSwain then returned to full-time teaching and was succeeded by

-Charles W. Barrow, who was a Justice on the Texas Supreme Court at the time of his selection as dean.
+Dean McSwain then returned to full-time teaching and was succeeded by Charles W. Barrow, who was a Justice on the Texas Supreme Court at the time of his selection as dean.
 Dean Barrow served as dean from 1984 to 1991.
-Brad Toben was dean from 1991 to 2023.
+Brad Toben was dean from 1991 to 2023, when he returned to full-time teaching.
+Patricia Wilson served as interim dean from 2023 to 2024.
+Jeremy Counseller began his service as dean on July 1, 2024.

-Baylor is one of nine accredited law schools in Texas.
+Baylor is one of ten accredited law schools in Texas.
 The Law School was approved by the ABA in 1931 and became a member of the AALS in 1938.
 Although its graduates comprise less than ten percent of Texas lawyers, they have had and continue to have an important and disproportionately great impact on government, the judiciary, and the legal profession.
 Baylor Law School graduates include many current and former statewide officeholders in Texas, many past presidents of the State Bar of Texas, and judges serving at all levels of the state judiciary and on the federal bench.
 Additionally, two presidents of the ABA since 1970 have been Baylor graduates.
 One of these was the distinguished Watergate special prosecutor, the late Leon Jaworski.
 Also a Baylor Law School graduate, the late William Sessions was former director of the Federal Bureau of Investigation.

-More on the history of Baylor Law School can be found here (https://www.baylor.edu/law/?id=930137).
+More on the history of Baylor Law School can be found here (https://law.baylor.edu/why-baylor-law/about/).

-Law School Academic Calendars
+Academic Calendars